malfon67/PayRetailersUAB/api/README.md

 #### Transformers

 - **HTMLTransformer**: Converts agent outputs into responsive HTML using Tailwind CSS.
+It uses GROQ for speed, and allows LLM to auto generate our UI and components based on the output.

 #### Utilities

-- **Perplexity API**: Enables web searches for various agents.
+- **Perplexity API**: Enables web searches for various agents like Health and Money.
 - **Whisper Integration**: Supports audio transcription using local or Groq's Whisper API.

 ### Customization